nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

     i.
 Test case: <code>EDIT 1 i/banana</code>

-        Expected behaviour: The description of the first item is updated to "banana".
+        Expected: The description of the first item is updated to "banana".

      &nbsp;

     ii.
 Test case: <code>EDIT 1 p/5.60</code>

-        Expected behaviour: The price of the first item is updated to "$5.60".
+        Expected: The price of the first item is updated to "$5.60".

      &nbsp;

     iii.
 Test case: <code>EDIT 1 q/3</code>

-        Expected behaviour: The quantity of the first item is updated to "3".
+        Expected: The quantity of the first item is updated to "3".

      &nbsp;

     iv.
 Other incorrect edit commands to try: <code>EDIT p/xxx</code> , <code>EDIT q/xxx</code>. (where xxx is not a number).

-        Expected behaviour: An error message and the correct usage of the EDIT command is shown.
+        Expected: An error message and the correct usage of the EDIT command is shown.

      &nbsp;